drand/website/docs/developer/http-api.md

 }
 ```

-- `round` is an monotonically increasing integer - the randomness round index
+- `round` is a monotonically increasing integer - the randomness round index
 - `randomness` is a SHA-256 hash of the signature
 - `signature` is the _Boneh-Lynn-Shacham_ (BLS) signature for this round of randomness
 - `previous_signature` is the signature of the previous round of randomness